-The grant date fair value of RSUs are determined based on the closing market price of GRAIL's common stock on the date of the grant (in the case of RSUs resulting from the Award Modification, the date of the Award Modification).
+The grant date fair value of RSUs and DSUs are determined based on the closing market price of GRAIL's common stock on the date of the grant (in the case of RSUs resulting from the Award Modification, the date of the Award Modification, and in the case of DSUs resulting from deferrals of director cash fees, the date that such cash fees would have been otherwise paid).
 Stock-based compensation expense is recognized based on the fair value on a straight-line basis over the requisite service periods of the RSUs.